-The fort and the lighthouse of Kermorvan now appear on the right.
-It is forbidden to visit them.
-From the outset, we are struck by the similarity between this fort and that of l'Ilette.
+The fort and the lighthouse of Kermorvan are on the right.
+Unfortunately, they are not open to the public.
+From the outset, we are struck by the similarity between this fort and that of Ilette.
 They are indeed part of the same family.
 The one in Kermorvan is a type 2 guard house from 1846.
-Strategically very well located, it controlled both the Four Channel and the entrance to the port of Le Conquet.
+Strategically well located, it controlled both the Four Channel and the entrance to the port of Le Conquet.

 And you will probably also have fun taking pictures of the Kermorvan lighthouse from unusual angles.
 2.

--1- Read in french on the web the page entitled Saint Tugdual written by Jean-Pierre Clochon, historian of Le Conquet.
-He relates the arrival of Saint Tugdual and explains the origin of his nickname Saint Pabu
+-1- Read in French on the web the page entitled Saint Tugdual written by Jean-Pierre Clochon, historian of Le Conquet.
+He relates the arrival of Saint Tugdual and explains the origin of his nickname Saint Pabu.

 ***QR code of this page :